Alexander González (footballer, born 1992)

-Alexander David González Sibulo (born 13 September 1992) is a Venezuelan professional footballer who plays for Ecuadorian Serie A club Emelec and the Venezuela national team.
+Alexander David González Sibulo (born 13 September 1992) is a Venezuelan professional footballer who plays for Carabobo and the Venezuela national team.
 Mainly a right back, he can also play as a right winger.

 Career

 Caracas

 Born in Caracas, González started his professional career at Caracas, and made his debut as a right back in the year 2010 by coach Noel Sanvicente.

 During the 2010/2011 he became a regular and scored 4 goals, playing the season as a right midfielder and right back.
 In the Copa Libertadores 2011, he played the 6 games of the group stage where his team was eliminated in the final match against Vélez Sarsfield.
 After a successful season, he won the Best Young Player In Venezuela 2010/11 Season award.

 BSC Young Boys

 It was announced that on January 3, 2012, Alexander would go to BSC Young Boys.
 He made his debut with the Swiss team on 25 March 2012 with a 4–0 win against FC Thun.